rasmaormane/testing/content/user-guide/getting-started/index.md

   _*Installing punpy will automatically install comet-maths and obsarray._

-## 5. ✔️ Perform the uncertainty estimation and interpret the results
+## 5. ✔️ Perform the uncertainty estimation and interpret the results.

+After defining a measurement function, installing and importing all the relevant packages and data, it's time to benefit from the power of CoMet!

+A general overview of the various capabilitites and methods are combiled bellow.

+  - Propagate uncertainties
+    1. Monte Carlo (MC)
+    2. Law of Propagation of Uncertainty (LPU)
+    3. Gaussian Process Regression (GPR)
+  - Interpolate data
+    1. Linear
+    2. Quadratic
+    3. Cubic
+  - Interpolate uncertainties
+    1. Standard deviation
+  - Extrapolate data
+    2. Analytical method
+  - Plot results

+_Several of the methods listed above apply to more than one of the applications, for more information refer to [examples]({{< relref "/user-guide/examples" >}})._

-## 6. 📈 Advanced use
+## 6. 📈 Advanced use.

+In this section, we have highlighted certain tips for advaced use of the toolkit.

 ### 🗸 Managing memory and runtime

+  - Certain products may have large RAM requirements.

+  For example, to propagate uncertainties for all of the **HYPERNETS L2B** surface reflectance data series, [punpy]({{< relref "/tools/punpy" >}}) would have to calculate a very large correlation matrix.

+  This can be avoided, by utilising **error correlation dictionaries**, which will take much less memory.

+  Full example code for this adjustment is available [here](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/hypernets_surface_reflectance.ipynb).

   <!--